 There are loads of myths relating to eyes and eyesight, these five are the most commonly encountered in the consulting room.

-- Eating carrots is good for your eyes: this is for the most part true.
+This is for the most part true.
 Carrots contain Carotenoid Pigments that are beneficial in reducing the risk of certain cancers and eye disease such as Macular Degeneration.
 One particular carotenoid, Beta-Carotene, is converted to Vitamin A. While this is a requirement for good eye health, it’s important to know that it is a fat soluble vitamin and can be toxic in high doses.
 Fortunately eating large quantities of carrots is unlikely to give you a Vitamin A overdose because Beta-Carotene is not converted rapidly enough to toxic levels.
 In any event, consuming large amounts is also not likely to be any more beneficial than a balanced healthy diet.
-It’s good to know that Carotenoids can also be found in many other intensely coloured fruits & vegetables, which are therefore also good for your eyes.
+It’s good to know that Carotenoids can also be found in many other intensely coloured fruits and vegetables, which are therefore also good for your eyes.

-- Sitting too close to the TV and computer screen damages your eyes: there is little truth to this, however staring at screens can cause symptoms of eye strain and discomfort that diminish with ceasing of the activity.
-The causes of these symptoms include excessive prolonged focusing, inappropriate screen brightness & contrast, and eye dryness due to staring with a reduced blink frequency.
+There is little truth to this, however staring at screens can cause symptoms of eye strain and discomfort that diminish with ceasing of the activity.
+The causes of these symptoms include excessive prolonged focusing, inappropriate screen brightness and contrast, and eye dryness due to staring with a reduced blink frequency.
 There is also no evidence to support the theory that radiation emitted from screens, including light from the blue spectrum, is at a high enough intensity to cause any form of eye damage.

 Crossing your eyes can cause them to be permanently cross-eyed